retostauffer/python-colorspace/paper.md

     neutral value, i.e., where colors diverge from neutral to two extremes.

-To show the flexibility, \autoref{fig:chosingpalettes} shows a swatch plot with four HCL-based sequential color palettes.
-The first palette (`pal1`) is the predefined sequential HCL palette 'viridis' as is the second one (`pal2`) but this time constructed by hand by specifying the properties of the trajectories.
+To show the flexibility, \autoref{fig:chosingpalettes} color swatches for four HCL-based sequential palettes.
+The first (`pal1`) is the predefined sequential HCL-based 'viridis' palette as is the second one (`pal2`), but this time constructed by hand, specifying the properties of all three trajectories.
-The remaining two start with 'viridis' settings but adjust certain properties.
+The remaining two start with the 'viridis' settings, but adjust certain properties.
-Whilst `pal3` overwrites the chroma trajectory with a triangular one ending in lower chroma than the original, `pal4` limits the hue range to the green-yellow range.
+While `pal3` overwrites the chroma trajectory with a triangular one ending in lower chroma than the original, `pal4` limits the hue range to the green-yellow range.